rov-24-25/rov/README.md

     -a---           12/2/2024  1:20 PM            419 rov_key
     -a---           12/2/2024  1:20 PM            110 rov_key.pub

-The `rov_key` file (or whatever you chose to name our SSH key) is your private key of your key pair, **it must remain private, which means it must not leave your computer.**
+The `rov_key` file (or whatever you chose to name our SSH key) is your private key of your key pair, **it MUST REMAIN PRIVATE, which means it must not leave your computer.**

 The `rov_key.pub` file is the public key of your key pair.
 It must be sent to the Rasp so that it can identify you.

-To do so, open the file.
-It should contain only one line:
+To do so, open your newly-generated public key (`rov_key.pub`).
+It should contain only one line.
+Yours will be different, but mine is:

     ssh-ed25519 AAAAC3NzaC1lZDI1NTE5AAAAICeUVX/mwM9Zf4WCUgyVNrNpjnMaVm5KVAqW77rh9KwI johndoe@****